monsieurconan/NCCL_Simgrid_simulator/Readme.md

 ```

 ## How to use
 Copy tests/main_test.cpp into your project, replace nccl_test function by your former main.

+If your project uses MPI, there can be an fake deadlock issue : a simgrid mecanism throws an exception if all process enter a supending state
+which can happen if all process call cudaStreamSynchronise for example.
+The trick to resolve this is to add a another process that doesn't really
+do anything but prevent the issue.

 You can either write your own platform file (see section Platform description rules) or use the default.
 Compile your project with a standart c++ compiler, using this library as a substitute of cudart and nccl.